If you’re a marketing agency looking for SEO tips to jumpstart your real estate client’s business, you’ve come to the

 1. Start With an SEO Audit

-Before you hit the ground running with an SEO strategy, it’s important to do an SEO audit, with your favorite SEO software tools to evaluate where your client’s website is at.
+Before you hit the ground running with an SEO strategy, it’s important to do a technical SEO audit, with your favorite SEO software tools to evaluate where your client’s website is at.
 If search engines have a hard time crawling your site, it will be difficult to rank.

 With an SEO audit, complete a thorough assessment of your client’s website to find any broken links, outdated content, or slow-loading web pages.
 There’s nothing more frustrating than a prospect visiting a real estate website, finding a property they’re intrigued by, and seeing an error page.